MathijsdeBoer/AstroTracker/doc/01 - Introduction.md

 In this repository, we're exploring the design, and implementation details of a star tracker.
 What considerations do we have to make, and how do we go about implementing it?
-Answers to these questions will hopefully be answered when I have the time to work on this project.
+Answers to these questions will hopefully be answered when we have the time to work on this project.
 External contributions are also very welcome, and even encouraged!